-To let the PX3 randomly assign an ID number to it, select "Automatically assign a sensor number."

-This method does not release any managed sensor or actuator.

-To assign the desired ID number to it, select "Manually select a sensor number."
+- To let PX3 randomly assign an ID number to it, select "Automatically assign a sensor number." - This method does not release any managed sensor or actuator. - To assign a desired ID number, select "Manually select a sensor number."
 Then click to select an ID number.